 Vivint Solar offers the same services as Sunrun.
 It also provides loans for solar in a limited number of states.
 See Paying for your Solar Power System below for additional options.

-Tesla solar roofs are the brainchild of Elon Musk, the man behind the Tesla electric vehicle and the SpaceX spacecraft company.
+Tesla Solar Roof are the brainchild of Elon Musk, the man behind the Tesla electric vehicle and the SpaceX spacecraft company.

 Tesla tiles are tempered glass with a lifetime warranty.
 Two types of glass tiles are made: Solar tiles equipped with a solar cell and non-solar tiles.

-3 IN 1 ROOF BIPV solar tiles are set to be released in 2019.
+3 IN 1 ROOF BIPV solar tiles are covered here.
 These innovative roofing tiles are made from closed-cell polyurethane foam topped with a cementitious coating.

 The tiles prevent heat gains inside your attic.
 When your attic stays cooler in summer, the home beneath requires less air conditioning.
 Total energy savings of up to 38% are built into the roof in this way.